-* Members who occupy certain offices and positions are entitled to additional remuneration in accordance with the Parliament of Canada Act.
+* Members who occupy certain offices and positions are entitled to additional remuneration per the Parliament of Canada Act.

-** This amount of “basic” salary already places MPs in the high income group in the top 1% of the total population, let alone additional salaries/benefits from other political positions.
+** This “basic” salary already places MPs in the high-income group in the top 1% of the total population, including additional wages/benefits from other political positions.

 |Role in House of Common||$157,731|

 |Role as Prime Minister||$157,731|